whchien/deep-floor-plan-recognition/README.md

 # DeepFloor: Floor Plan Recognition

-In collaboration with Gemeente Amsterdam, this project aims to extract structured features from floor plan images as inputs for a Fire Risk Model.
+In collaboration with Gemeente Amsterdam in 2020, this project aims to extract structured features from floor plan images as inputs for their fire risk model.
 This core image recognition model was originated from [DeepFloorplan](https://github.com/zlzeng/DeepFloorplan).
-We incorporated this model with a Django website for demo purpose.
+We incorporated the model backbone and built a Django website for demo purpose.

 ## How to run the demo?